Maryland, a ‘team full of fighters,’ is KO’d by Michigan State after furious rally

 Michigan State Coach Tom Izzo took the blame for the Spartans’ poor execution, saying his team’s “press offense looked just ridiculous.”

 The 10th-seeded Terps earned a chance to take the lead in the waning moments after video review ruled that a Michigan State inbounds pass had gone out of bounds off the hand of a Spartan.
 Down two with 15 seconds remaining, Maryland point guard Fatts Russell missed a step-back three-pointer.
 Michigan State’s Max Christie secured the defensive rebound.
-The Terps had to foul, Christie made his free throws and the Spartans survived.
+The Terps had to foul, Christie made his free throws, and the Spartans survived.

 “This team fights,” Russell said.
 “We’ve been through a lot.
 Nobody ever quit.
 Nobody ever put their head down.
 We have a team full of fighters in that locker room.”

 But now Russell’s college career is over.
 After the final buzzer, he placed his hands on his head and paused on the court.
 He walked to the back of the handshake line and hunched over while receiving a few consolation pats on his back.
 Russell scored 20 points, including seven in the final three minutes.
 His three-pointer with 1:33 remaining cut Michigan State’s lead to 68-65, making it a one-possession game for the first time since the first half.
-Fellow senior Eric Ayala scored 17 points on 5-of-17 shooting and contributed a key layup with 16 seconds to go to trim the deficit to two.
+Fellow senior Eric Ayala scored 17 points on 5-for-17 shooting and contributed a key layup with 16 seconds to go to trim the deficit to two.

 Those two players, who also combined for 13 rebounds and nine assists, have been “cornerstones” for the Terps this season, interim coach Danny Manning said.
 The veteran backcourt duo made key plays all season, and they did it again Thursday with the season at stake.